-15 December 2019, MADRID: The UN climate talks concluded today in Madrid with governments showing no signs of addressing the climate emergency.
+15 December 2019, MADRID, SPAIN: The UN climate talks concluded today in Madrid with governments showing no signs of addressing the climate emergency.

 Bogged down by bad faith negotiations that put politics and fossil-fuel interests above people and the planet, many countries — fronted by the United States, Australia and Brazil — once again exposed their apathy to the suffering of millions and a willful rejection of the science.
 The gap between what people are demanding, what the science says we need for a climate-safe future and what our leaders are willing to do is widening as emissions rise, fossil fuel production expands and impacts escalate.

 Major emitters failed to show how they plan to increase ambition by 2020.
 Rich countries reneged on the promise to provide finance for loss and damage.
-With no agreement on carbon market rules, we reiterate that any rules decided next year must secure environmental integrity and protect human rights.
+With no agreement on carbon market rules, CAN reiterates that any rules decided next year must secure environmental integrity and protect human rights.
 Anything less than this is unacceptable.

-Earlier this week, hundreds of climate activists engaged in a peaceful but loud protest close to the plenary halls as ministers dragged their feet on negotiations.
-It is deeply concerning that observer groups faced severe retaliation for demanding climate justice even as lobbyists and fossil fuel representatives roam the UN halls freely.
+Earlier this week, hundreds of climate activists engaged in a peaceful but loud protest close to the plenary halls as ministers dragged their feet inside the negotiation rooms.
+It is deeply concerning that civil society groups faced severe retaliation for demanding climate justice even as lobbyists and fossil fuel representatives roamed the UN halls freely.

 We now enter a ‘decade of ambition’ that must see transformative policies to keep global temperature rise below 1.5 degrees Celsius.
 Governments cannot ignore the groundswell of public opinion demanding an urgent response to the climate crisis.
 We have seen the will of the people, especially the youth, and it will continue to assert itself.
 In 2020, well ahead of COP26 in Glasgow, we need to see updated and enhanced climate targets from all national capitals that respond to the climate crisis.